Last Updated on May 4, 2021 by Red Nomad OZ

-If Australia’s aggressive marketing of itself as all sunshine, surf and sand; red rocks, red dust and reefs has infected you, then a visit to the Border Ranges National Park is the most effective antidote.
+Australia aggressively markets itself as all sunshine, surf and sand; red rocks, red dust and reefs.
+But a visit to the Border Ranges National Park will show another side.

-Because the ancient sub-tropical rainforests of Gondwana that clothe the sheer cliffs formed by the eroded caldera of what’s left of a massive shield volcano are so unlike anything else you’ll see downunder they’ve been World Heritage listed.
+Ancient sub-tropical rainforests of Gondwana clothe the sheer cliffs formed by the eroded caldera of what’s left of a massive shield volcano.
+They’re so unlike anything else you’ll see downunder they’ve been World Heritage listed.

 On my first and only other visit to the Border Ranges National Park I could hardly walk thanks to a strenuous 9 km return hike the day before up Mt Warning – the volcanic plug in the middle of the Tweed Volcano, and first place to see the sun on mainland Australia.